TalEliyahu/awesome-security-newsletters/README.md

 - [tl;dr sec Newsletter](https://tldrsec.com/) - Get the best tools, blog posts, conference talks, and original research right in your inbox, so you can do you job better and faster by Clint Gibler [(@clintgibler)](https://twitter.com/clintgibler).

+- [Security Pills Newsletter](https://securitypills.news) - A weekly newsletter delivered to you each Monday with the latest news related with security and smartcontracts.
+Get the latest vulnerabilities and researches right into your inbox, so you don't have to worry again about what happened last week.
+Prepared by Sebas Guerrero [(@0xroot)](https://twitter.com/0xroot)

 - [Bluepurple Pulse](https://bluepurple.substack.com/) - Summarised cyber defence technical content to help operational blue and purple teams be informed and protect their estates.
 Click to read Cyber Defence News for Blue & Purple Teams, by Ollie Whitehouse [(@ollieatnccgroup)](https://twitter.com/ollieatnccgroup), a Substack publication with thousands of readers.

 - [MEM and Windows Weekly Community Newsletter](https://www.danielengberg.com/category/newsletter/) - The latest Microsoft Endpoint Manager, Intune, Microsoft Endpoint Configuration Manager, Powershell, and Windows 11 news every week!
 Also, you will find a big selection of tools and solutions-  Daniel Engberg [(@danielclasson)](https://twitter.com/danielclasson)